mining-pool/open-grin-pool/README.md

 POST upload the payment method. e.g. ` curl 127.0.0.1:3333/miner/Hello` will get the json of "Hello"'s status. `curl  -X POST -d "{'pass': 'passwordOfHello', 'pm': 'http://<IP>:<PORT>'}" 127.0.0.1:3333/miner/Hello`

 Maintainer can manually use this command to send the coin `grin wallet send -d http://<IP>:<PORT>`.
 Note, ensure the receiver online before your sending.

+WebPage:
+- replace the api address to your api in the web/config.js
+- move all files in web to your nginx/apache folder

 ### Config